What Is Tax Evasion? It’s a Crime

-The penalty is .5% of the tax owing, if not paid in full by the due date in the official IRS notice.
-Usually that due date is 21 days from the date the notice was issued.
+The penalty is .5% of the tax owed, if not paid in full by the due date in the official IRS notice.
+Usually, that due date is 21 days from the date the notice was issued.

 Failure to Pay Proper Estimated Tax

 This is when a taxpayer underpays the amount owing.

 The IRS calculates this penalty separately and notifies the taxpayer of the amount.

 For a bounced check with an amount less than $1250, the penalty is $25.00 or the amount of the tax payment, whichever is less.